tensorbase/tensorbase/docs/summer_2021_ospp.md

 * Task #3: Top Performance MySQL Protocol Server in Rust

+  + Outline

+    You add a top performance MySQL protocol server into TensorBase to make TensorBase to talk with MySQL client.

+    You need to understand current top performance TensorBase ClickHouse compatible server and network side things, the frontend of query process, and contribute to the key path.

+  + Skills

+    C/Rust, Linux Kernel, web, server, tcp, network

+  + Note

+    *Rust skill is not must-have*.
+Welcome any students if you have a good master of programming languages such as C/C++.

-* Task #5: Systematic Enhancement to Apache Arrow and DataFusion
+* Task #4: Systematic Enhancement to Apache Arrow and DataFusion

-* Task #4: New Type Multi-level High Availability
+* Task #5: New Type Multi-level High Availability

 * Task #...